williamdlees/TRIgS/README.md

 	154                SVG......................F...........T......R.RY................
 <br>Part of an alignment produced by AnnotateTreeCmd, showing custom numbering including deletions

 [**RevertToGermlineCmd**](docs/RevertToGermline.md) uses a simple approach to infer the germline ancestor of a B-cell variable region sequence, given the IMGT junction analysis.
 If a clonal lineage is available, the inferred germline can be used to root a phylogenetic tree, from which a more accurate germline can then be inferred using AnnotateTree.
-An [online version](http://cimm.ismb.lon.ac.uk/pat/germline/) is available.

 [**IgBLASTPlus**](docs/IgBLASTPlus.md) processes the output from NCBI's [IgBLAST]("http://www.ncbi.nlm.nih.gov/igblast/"), providing a full junction analysis and summarising results in an [IMGT]("http://imgt.org")-style tab-separated format.

 [**ExtractFromIMGT**](docs/ExtractFromIMGT.md) is a flexible tool for extracting sequences from IMGT/IgBLASTPlus files.

+## Installation and Usage ##

+To use the tools, clone this repository or download and unzip the Zip file.
+All tools require <a href="https://www.python.org/downloads">Python 2 (v 2.7 or later)</a>, and <a href="http://biopython.org">BioPython.</a>.
+Additional dependencies and usage information are given in the links above for each tool.

 ## Further Information ##